jameschidi/HEAD-Competition/README.md

 [Our findings were judged by industry experts in a live presentation](https://www.youtube.com/watch?v=38oKlg48r0I&t=3s)

-We were priveledged to showcase our work at the Winter 2022 CityLab Hamilton Project Showcase.
+We were privileged to showcase our work at the Winter 2022 CityLab Hamilton Project Showcase.
 [Check out our project page on CityLab](https://www.citylabhamilton.com/winter-2022-projects/2022/parking-in-a-modern-city-mohawk)